-Role Individual(s) Assigned Definition Competition Manager DOE Represents DOE and has the final decision-making authority in all aspects of the competition.
-Prize Administrator NREL The prize administrator leads correspondence with the collegiate teams regarding contracts, challenge questions, and team expectations.
+Role Individual(s) Assigned Definition Supporting Faculty Multiple Supports the faculty advisor in the previously mentioned duties but typically does not directly engage with U.S. Department of Energy (DOE)/National Renewable Energy Laboratory (NREL) Collegiate Wind Competition staff.
+Supporting faculty are not to actively work on a wind turbine or make decisions.
+Competition Manager DOE Represents DOE and has the final decision-making authority in all aspects of the competition rules and implementation.
+Prize Administrators NREL The prize administrator leads correspondence with the collegiate teams regarding contracts, contest questions, and team expectations.
 During the competition, the prize administrator is the primary point of contact for questions related to engagement with the reviewers, logistics, and protocol.
-Tasks include developing team schedules, coordinating/collating scores and team feedback from the challenges in time for the awards ceremony, and supporting the collegiate teams and reviewers.
+Tasks include developing team schedules, coordinating/collating scores and team feedback from the contests in time for the awards ceremony, and supporting the collegiate teams and reviewers.
 Contest Reviewers To be announced prior to the competition Conduct and evaluate each contest at the competition.
-Competition Judge Director, WETO The director of WETO is the judge of the competition and will make all final determinations.
+Contest Reviewers may also be referred to as Reviewers.
+Competition Judge Director, WETO The director of WETO is the judge of the competition and will make all final determinations, which are not appealable.

-Appendix B. How the Prize Administrator Will Communicate With Teams
+Appendix B. How the Prize Administrators Will Communicate With Teams